 - Reach out to your professors, colleagues, family and friends for potential leads or suggestions.

-- If you live in New York, New Jersey, Pennsylvania, Conneticut, Ohio, Maryland, or Florida, the NutraSourceDI program director may be able to give you leads for preceptors who work for NutraSourceRD.
-Please contact the program director at firstname.lastname@example.org for more information.
+- If you live in New York, New Jersey, Pennsylvania, Conneticut, Ohio, Virginia, Maryland, or Florida, the NutraSourceDI program may be able to give you leads for preceptors who work for NutraSourceRD AFTER acceptance into the program

 - If you still need preceptors, first determine what type of preceptor you need for the rotation you are looking for, including needed credentials.